 Sadly, there is no 3rd party options in swapping out your SSD with a bigger unit at the present time and it is a very big job to even get to the SSD slot so that is not an option for you.
 Here's the details in an IFIXIT guide: iMac Intel 27" EMC 2639 SSD Replacement.

 With that said, you still have a standard SATA connection on your logic board to mount a standard 3.5" HD unit.
 Here is the IFIXIT guide for getting to it: iMac Intel 27" EMC 2639 Hard Drive Replacement.
 As you can see this is likewise a big job and requires some special tools.
 In addition you will need the mounting brackets, screws and special cable harness; and lastly, the correct HD as Apple HD's use a special internal temp sensor to control the systems fans.
 I don't recommend putting an SSD Vs a HD.
 But I do recommend a newer SSHD unit which will give you some improved performance over a standard HD.

 OK, so what to do?

 First given the amount of work and collecting all of the needed pieces will be a bit of a job (so far I don't know of anyone who offers a hardware kit) I think you will want to let an authorized Apple service center do the work as the have better access to the parts and have the needed tools.
 I must warn you this maybe expensive!
 Do you really need to have the drive internally?

 I would look at an external drive option using a Thunderbolt port connection.
-Frankly, a dual HD setup thats mirrored would be faster than most any internal HD you would put inside.
+Frankly, a dual HD setup thats RAID'ed would be faster than most any internal HD you would put inside.

 If you really wanted the internal HD I would think about selling your system and getting one that is better configured for your needs.